msokolov/lux/doc/FAQ.md

 2) a query expressed as an XML element; this is parsed using an extension of Lucene's org.apache.lucene.queryparser.xml.CoreParser.
 Eventually we would like to have an XQuery library that generates these so that queries can be expressed in a functional manner

-One restriction is that some Solr extensions to the basic query mechanism are not available via lux:search, like faceting, since all it can do is return a sequence of documents.

 #### Why doesn't it work when I call lux:log(), ####
 lux:insert(), lux:commit(),